Jonathanngamboe/AirdropFarmer/README.md

 4. Verify that your CoinPayments account is correctly set up with the correct API keys, merchant ID, and IPN secret.

 5. Make sure your application is running and accessible at the IPN URL.

+6. If you are using Nginx as a reverse proxy, check the Nginx configuration, logs, and ensure that the service is running.

 If you still encounter issues, feel free to ask for help or submit an issue on the GitHub repository.